psgonza/bynario_posts/2016-12-14-trying-to-minimize-tracking-in-mobile-platforms.markdown

 Quick examples:

   a) I was having a discussion with some friends about portable espresso machines (yes, they do exist), so I googled it and went on with my life.
 Next time I logged in FB, there it was...
-Portable espresso machine
+Portable espresso machine:

 {% img center https://dl.dropboxusercontent.com/u/14814182/blog/photo_2016-12-14_11-38-13.jpg 'ads' %}

   b) Another discussion about smart trackers, another search and 15 minutes later I am seeing promoted posts in Facebook.

 Probably I was using Chrome Browser and Google Search for this, so not only FB is to blame...
 And I don't mind Mark making loads of money sharing (should I say "selling"?) people's info, but just not mine...